California Driver Handbook - Parking

 - Within 3 feet of a sidewalk ramp for disabled persons or in front of or on a curb that provides wheelchair access to a sidewalk.

-- In a space designated for parking or fueling zero-emission vehicles which display an identifying decal.
+- In a space designated for parking or fueling zero emission vehicles that display an identifying decal, unless you are driving a zero emission vehicle that you will charge in the space.

 - In a tunnel or on a bridge, except where permitted by signs.